-This is a way of giving your body the nicotine
+(NRT): This is a way of giving your body the nicotine it

-it craves without using cigarettes.
-It comes as skin patches, gum
+craves without using cigarettes.
+It comes as skin patches, gum or

-or inhalers.
-It seems to work better if you use a patch together
+inhalers.
+It seems to work better if you use a patch together with

-with an inhaler or gum.
-The patches, gum or inhalers can irritate
+an inhaler or gum.
+The patches, gum or inhalers can irritate your

-your skin, mouth, throat or nose, but usually just for a short
+skin, mouth, throat or nose, but usually just for a short time.
+NRT

-from it.
-However, there have been reports that it can make you
+there have been reports that it can make you anxious, depressed,